jennnia/jennnia/README.md

 - security and programming.
 - 📫 How to reach me-
 - mirzoyanjenyaa@gmail.com
--🌪In weakness lies the strength to strenghten✨️
+-    🌪In weakness lies the strength to strenghten✨️

 <!---
 jennnia/jennnia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.